 Enalapril is a type of medicine called an ACE inhibitor.
 It is used to treat high blood pressure (hypertension) and is often prescribed to patients who have experienced heart failure or a heart attack, or whose high blood pressure puts them at risk of a heart attack, heart failure or stroke in future.
 The generic drug enalapril is also sold under the brand name Innovace.

-Enalapril works by reducing the activity of a hormone in the body called angiotensin II.
+Enalapril works by reducing the production of a hormone in the body called angiotensin II.
 Angiotensin II helps to maintain the body’s blood pressure system and its function is to make the arteries narrow, which in turn raises the blood pressure.
-When angiotensin II is stopped from working so much (inhibited), the arteries are wider, which helps to reduce blood pressure.
+When angiotensin II production is inhibited, the arteries are wider, which helps to reduce blood pressure.
 Enalapril is one of a number of drugs that work in this way, known as angiotensin-converting enzyme (ACE) inhibitors.

 Enalapril starts working to reduce your blood pressure within hours of taking your first dose.
-However, you may need to wait a few weeks before feeling better.
+However, you may need to wait a few weeks before it has the full effect.
 It’s important to keep taking the medicine consistently, as prescribed, during this time.

 Enalapril is normally taken in tablet form, with a glass of water.

 Enalapril is available in 2.5mg, 5mg, 10mg and 20mg tablets.
 The recommended dosage of enalapril varies, depending on:

 The usual dosage for high blood pressure is 20mg once a day.
 The usual dosage for heart failure is one 10-20mg once a day.

 When you first start taking enalapril, your dosage may be as low as 2.5mg once a day, which will be increased gradually if all goes well.